Protecting your home operation

 As the Coronavirus pandemic continues to take a toll on regular life, many businesses are struggling to maintain normal operations during the economic slowdown.
-In response, remote working solutions have been deployed, allowing employees to manage work from home.
+Remote work solutions have been deployed in response.
 However, even in a home environment, cybersecurity is still a major point of concern.
 While you’re taking precautions to keep yourself healthy and safe, you should follow good security stratagies as well.

 Businesses giving their staff devices like laptops should assure said machines are updated on all fronts, from the operating system, programs, and anti-virus software.
 Right now, malicious third parties are highly active and looking to take advantage of the Coronavirus related panic, and as such are eager to target networks and devices.
 Therefore, having devices updated reduces risk and provides the first line of defense against standard malicious attacks.

 Use and/or allow only business software

 If your business distributes devices for remote working, then not only should you have said software running the latest version, but only allow for use of said software and apps.
 This goes without saying, but third party apps are potential threat vectors and points of distraction.
 Devices can be compromised, so only business software should be used.